hiddify/hiddify.com/docs/manager/installation-and-setup/Guide-for-setting-up-the-domain-and-finalizing-the-installation.md

 ---
-title: Quick installation on Vultr Servers
+title: Guide for setting up the domain and finalizing the installation (Initial setting after installation)
 ---

 <div dir="ltr" markdown="1">